myamfwa/Unit-11-Classification/README.md

 #### Conclusions

-* Which model had the best balanced accuracy score?

-* Which model had the best recall score?
->
-* Which model had the best geometric mean score?
+The results received from from the models, it was unclear to determine which model performed the same.

+Results for balanced accuracy score, recall score, geometric mean score were nearly identifical.
+There is no clear distinct difference between the results.

 ### Ensemble Learning